Channel Islands Cricket League is scrapped over travel costs

 Both islands run their own competitions but the Channel Islands League was started in 2004 for the top four sides in each island and extended to all top-flight clubs in Jersey and Guernsey in 2009.

-However, in June, the new Jersey Cricket Board chairman, Ward Jenner, called for a new format.
+However, in June, the new Jersey Cricket Board chairman, Ward Jenner,

 The Guernsey authorities responded by saying "something different" was likely for 2013.